 I did my apprenticeship as a quilter by making a quilt for each of my nieces and nephews (I should have counted them all before I made this promise to them – there were 35!).
 They got to choose their colors, so I greatly expanded my repertoire of color schemes!

 Since then, I have made many quilts for special people, incorporating various ways to let them know how much they were cared for.
 I especially enjoy color and incorporate information on color into as many classes as I can.
-A highlight of my career so far has been as Artist in Residence at Empty Spools Seminars at Asilomar CA in 2019.
-I was scheduled to be an instructor there teaching Amazing Abstracts in 2021 (darn Covid!) but am happy to say I am booked there again in April 2022 and teaching with Hudson River Valley Art Workshops in December 2022.
+A highlight of my career so far has been as Artist in Residence at Empty Spools Seminars at Asilomar CA in 2019 and teaching there in 2022.
+I will teach there again in April 2023, and am teaching with Hudson River Valley Art Workshops in December 2022.